iizotov/athena-federated-query-workshop/README.md

 ## Installing Athena DynamoDB Connector

-To install Athena DynamoDB Connector, search for **Serverless Application Repository** in your AWS account seach bar at the top of the Console and click on "Available applications" ([link](https://console.aws.amazon.com/serverlessrepo/home?region=us-east-1#/available-applications)):
+To install Athena DynamoDB Connector, search for **Serverless Application Repository** using the search bar at the top of the Console and click on "Available applications" ([link](https://console.aws.amazon.com/serverlessrepo/home?region=us-east-1#/available-applications)):

 <img src="img/2021-04-08-11-12-17.png" width="750">

-Make sure to tick **Show apps that create custom IAM roles or resource policies** and search for **AthenaDynamoDBConnector** and click on the one published by the AWS verified author:
+Make sure to tick **Show apps that create custom IAM roles or resource policies** and search for `AthenaDynamoDBConnector` and click on the one published by the AWS verified author:

 <img src="img/2021-04-06-12-14-06.png" width="750">